habtom/factum/README.md

 ## Publish-subscribe Pattern Tutorial

-The video tutorial below provides a brief overview of using FACTum Studio.
+The video tutorial below shows a brief overview of using FACTum Studio.
 The tutorial demonstrates the tool with a specification of the publish-subscribe pattern and transforms the specification to Isabelle/HOL for verification.

 [![Publish-subscribe pattern tutorial](https://img.youtube.com/vi/OgJUhAG_4WI/hq1.jpg)](http://www.youtube.com/watch?v=OgJUhAG_4WI&t=2275s)